Neha/Nodejs-workshop/README.md

 - Mutation, Query, resolver
 - GraphQL with Nodejs

+## :white_check_mark: Session 6: Deployment and CI/CD

+## :golf: Agenda

+The last step is to do deployment of the application and creating of the pipelines for the CI and CD

+### Serverless

+- What is Serverless
+- Concepts of Serverless
+- Move your Nodejs code to serverless
+- Deploy on AWS

+### CI and CD

+- What is CI and CD
+- Concepts of CI and CD
+- AWS Pipelines
+- Create your pipeline

 ### Venue

 This workshop is happening at JSLovers, Bangalore.
 You can check my profile at linkedin